Exciton-Enhanced Spontaneous Parametric Down-Conversion in Two-Dimensional Crystals

-Next we look at the magnitude of the calculated second order susceptibilities in Figure \ref{fig3} and Figure \ref{fig4}, for NbOI$_2$ and NbOCl$_2$, respectively (solid black: $GW$-BSE, dashed blue: $GW$-IPA).
-Compared to the $\chi^{(2)}$ computed within the IPA, we see that excitonic effects enhance the nonlinear response by orders of magnitude and significantly alter its frequency dependence.
-This is in contrast to previous studies on bulk three-dimensional systems, where excitonic effects did not have such drastic effects on the SHG spectra~\cite{2005PRB,levine2001,schmidt2017}.
-Focusing first on the degenerate SPDC and SHG processes with $\omega_1 = \omega_2 = \omega$, we see from Eq.~\ref{chi} that large contributions to $\lvert \chi^{(2)} \rvert$ can arise if either $\omega$ or $2\omega$ is resonant with an exciton energy $\Omega_S$.
-In Figure \ref{fig3}a-c and Figure \ref{fig4}a-b, we label selected peaks in $\lvert \chi^{(2)}(2\omega;\omega,\omega) \rvert$ with the excitons that predominantly contribute to the peaks through the resonance effect.
-For the energy range shown here, the labelled resonances correspond to $2\omega$ being equal or close to $\Omega_S$, except for the peak labelled by Y$_{\text{Cl}}^1$ in Figure \ref{fig4}b, which will be discussed further below.
-It is interesting to note that these excitonic resonances can lead to significant enhancements in $\lvert \chi^{(2)} \rvert$, even when the associated oscillator strength $\lvert \mel{0}{{p}^{\alpha}}{S} \rvert$ is rather small, e.g. the resonance condition for X$_\text{I}^2$ leads to a significant peak in $\lvert \chi^{(2)}_{xyy}(2\omega;\omega,\omega) \rvert$, despite its rather weak oscillator strength (see Figure \ref{fig3}b and Figure \ref{fig2}b).
-The corresponding peak arising from X$_\text{I}^2$ in $\lvert \chi^{(2)}_{xxx}(2\omega;\omega,\omega) \rvert$ is, however, about three times smaller (Figure \ref{fig3}a).
-This observation illustrates the importance of the interexciton couplings $\mel{S}{{p}^{y}}{S'}$ and the optical transition matrix elements $\mel{S'}{{p}^{y}}{0}$ of the coupled excitons, $\ket{S'}$, which collectively lead to a large enhancement in $\lvert \chi^{(2)}_{xyy}(2\omega;\omega,\omega) \rvert$ at the $2\omega$-resonance for X$_\text{I}^2$ (see Eq.~\ref{chi}).
-The large peak close to 3.0 eV in Fig. \ref{fig3}a is associated with multiple excitonic resonances.
+Next we look at the magnitude of the calculated second order susceptibilities in Figure \ref{fig3} and Figure \ref{fig4}, for NbOI$_2$ and NbOCl$_2$, respectively.
+Compared to the $\chi^{(2)}$ computed within the IPA (see Figure S13), we see that excitonic effects enhance the nonlinear response by orders of magnitude and significantly alter its frequency dependence.
+This is in contrast to previous studies on bulk zinc-blende systems, where excitonic effects did not have such drastic effects on the SHG spectra~\cite{2005PRB,chang2001excitonic,riefer2017solving}.
+To investigate whether these giant excitonic effects on $\chi^{(2)}$ can be observed experimentally, we focus on the inverse of the degenerate SPDC process - SHG.
+Figure \ref{fig3}d shows the frequency-dependent polar plots of the total SHG intensity against the polarization angle of the incoming light for NbOI$_2$ (Figure \ref{fig3}d) ~\cite{citeSI}.
+The $GW$-BSE results (black) agree well with experiment~\cite{abdelwahab2022giant} (red dots), except for the plot for $2\omega=2.36$ eV.
+The $GW$-IPA results (dashed blue) deviate significantly from experiment across the energy range shown.
+We emphasize that the better agreement between BSE and experiment is robust to small energy shifts (see Figure S7 and discussion in the SI~\cite{citeSI}).

-To benchmark our approach, we compare our computed SHG intensities with experiment~\cite{abdelwahab2022giant}, using the frequency-dependent polar plots of the total SHG intensity against the polarization angle of incoming light for NbOI$_2$ (Figure \ref{fig3}d) ~\cite{citeSI}.
-The predicted polar plot using the $GW$-BSE approach agrees well with experiment, in sharp contrast to that obtained using the $GW$-IPA approach.
-This comparison clearly illustrates the fundamental excitonic origins of the experimentally-observed SHG, even in the thicker samples of layered NbOI$_2$ used in the experiment~\cite{abdelwahab2022giant}.